 How effective is steam inhalation for coronavirus?

 In the Philippines, alternative medicine is still widely practiced.
-This is mainly due to the fact that a large number of Filipinos cannot afford to buy medicine or go to the hospital, and there is limited access to healthcare in the country.
+This is mainly due to the fact that a large number of Filipinos cannot afford to buy medicine or go to the hospital, and there is limited access to healthcare in parts of the country.

 This is the reason why alternative forms of treatment such as “tuob” are used to treat respiratory illnesses, including COVID-19.
 In fact, Cebu Governor Gwendolyn Garcia recently released a memorandum that encouraged government employees to practice this form of treatment.